Overview

 The Balkanology Galleries

 Most of this route can also be travelled by bus.
 There are quite a few coaches on the Zagreb-Belgrade and Belgrade-Skopje routes; these vehicle are usually quite comfortable and tend to be less subject to delays than the trains.
-However buses between the Republic of Macedonia and Greece are few and far between, so you are quite likely to end up on the "Hellas Express" for this leg of the trip.
+However buses between the Republic of Macedonia and Greece are few and far between, so you are quite likely to end up on the train for the final leg of the trip.

 If your starting point is anywhere in northwest Croatia, for example Istria or Plitvice, make your way to Zagreb and follow the above route.